tompazourek/Heroicons.AspNetCore/README.md

 PM> Install-Package Heroicons.AspNetCore.Mvc.TagHelpers
 ```

-<sup>The package is built only for .NET 6 and ASP.NET MVC Core.</sup>
+<sup>The package is built only for .NET 6 and ASP.NET Core MVC.</sup>

 Usage
 -----

-- Add package to your ASP.NET MVC Core project.
+- Add package to your ASP.NET Core MVC project.
 - Find `_ViewImports.cshtml` file and add the following line:

 ```cshtml